Do NOT Use Ice Melt On New Concrete, And Here’s Why!

 Avoid using de-icers the first year — Concrete continues to gain strength.
 Calcium Chloride should never be applied to concrete.

-Are There Ice Melt Products Safe for Concrete After It Matures?
+Finding an Ice Melt Safe for Concrete and Pets After the First Year

 Yes – once concrete is at least 12 months old and sealed, you can switch to chloride-free chemical products designed for concrete safety and pet/environmental safety.